bokulich-lab/q2-fondue/tutorial/tutorial.md

 ## Troubleshooting
 ### Manually refetching missing sequencing data
 Occasionally sequencing data is not completely downloaded due to, for example, server timeouts from NCBI.
-In this case one can simply use the generated *output_failed_ids.qza* file of semantic type `SRAFailedIDs` containing the IDs that failed to download.
+In this case one can simply use the generated *output_failed_ids.qza* file of semantic type `SRAFailedIDs` containing the IDs that failed to download the missing sequencing data.

 ```shell
 qiime fondue get-sequences \